Alyssa Mautz: Perth Glory

 On October 5, 2016, Mautz joined Australian club Perth Glory as an international player.
 Mautz went on to make 14 appearances during the 2016–2017 season for the Glory.
 After an NWSL offseason load to Adelaide during the 2017–2018 season, she resigned a loan agreement for the 2018–2019 season with the Perth Glory.

 Adelaide United

 On October 27, 2017, Mautz moved from Perth Glory to join Australian club Adelaide United as an international player.
 Mautz joined fellow Chicago Red Stars teammates Danielle Colaprico and Katie Naughton for the 2017–18 W-League season.

-International
+International career

 Mautz was a member of the United States women's national under-20 soccer team that took home gold at the 2008 FIFA U-20 Women's World Cup.
 She has also played for the U-23 team.

 In addition to playing professionally Mautz coaches soccer collegiately and is currently available for private lessons in the O'fallon, MO area.

+Coaching career

+In 2022, Mautz joined the staff at her alma mater Texas A&M University, where she had previously worked as a student assistant.